baguilar6174/easybank-page-challenge/README.md

 - Adjusting the flex layout for tablet
 - Adding global text styles for headlines
 - Creating content cards
+- Start adding SCSS styles, using CSS grid for multi-column layout
+- Responsive design vs intrinsic design approaches
+- Add CSS grid gap and other spacing in card
+- Add hover state using transform and transition

 ## Author